SmartlyDressedGames/Unturned-Docs/about/getting-started.rst

 Although most 2021.3 LTS versions should be compatible, and some older LTS versions *can* be used with some additional setup, those versions might not function as intended.

+When installing a Unity version, you will have the option to install some optional modules.
+You should at least install:

+- **Linux Build Support (Mono)** – Adds support for your mod on Linux devices.
+- **Mac Build Support (Mono)** – Adds support for your mod on macOS devices.

 Once Unity is installed, a project can be created to house custom content.
 At this point, it is recommended to import Unturned's provided Unity packages.

 Unity Packages